C4ptainCrunch/thesis/source/index.rst

-  An example of a board configuration where South is to play pit 4.
+  An example of a board configuration where South is to play pit 4, in red.